Suitable for: Anyone registered for GST who uses their car for a business purpose

 - You have a tax invoice from the seller, for purchases over $82.50 (inc. GST)

 - Is the purchase made at least partly for your business activity?
 You need to register your vehicle in order to use it on our roads, so this question is actually asking whether or not you use your car for a business purpose.
-Some valid business purposes for a vehicle include rideshare driving, food delivery and courier services, to name a few.
-If this is true, you can proceed to the next question.
+Some valid business purposes for a vehicle include rideshare driving, food delivery and courier services.
 If this does not apply to your vehicle, your car registration is not claimable on your BAS.

 - Did the expense amount include GST?
 In order to claim GST back on a purchase through your BAS, the expense has to actually include GST.
-With respect to car registration, whether or not this expense actually has GST associated with it varies depending on what state you are living in.
-It is very important to consider this requirement when determining if your registration is claimable.
+Whether or not your registration actually has GST associated with it varies depending on what state you are living in.
+It is very important to consider this requirement when determining if the expense is claimable.

 - Have you paid for the expense during the BAS period?
 Assuming you are registered to report BAS on a quarterly basis, you should list expenses in the BAS period in which you actually paid for them.
 For example, if you paid for your car registration on the 29th of October, you should include the entire claimable amount in the October - December BAS.